la2050/archive/_projects/2016/the-man2man-project-preventing-boys-from-becoming-dads-too-early-and-helping-teen-dads-to-step-up.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Man2Man Project will expand the lauded Young Dads program at Friends of the Family in two ways.
+Adult male volunteers will be recruited and trained to provide one-to-one mentorship for Young Dads participants, a majority of whom did not have a father or male role model as they grew up.
+The Project will simultaneously train the Young Dads participants to work with middle and high school at-risk boys in an effort to prevent them from also becoming fathers too soon.
 project_impact: '["Social & emotional support","Rates of volunteerism"]'
 project_proposal_best_place: >-
   The Man2Man Project (M2M) will help make LA the best place to connect by